Multi-Domain Spoken Language Understanding Using Domain- and Task-Aware Parameterization: Conclusion

 \section{Conclusion}

 We investigated domain-aware and task-aware parameterization for multi-domain SLU by building a model with separate domain- and task-specific parameters.
-Unlike existing methods, which use the same parameters for multi-task learning, our model can better capture fine-grained knowledge.
-Experiments on two publicly available datasets including five domains show the effectiveness of the proposed models and achieve the state-of-the-art performance.
-In addition, the model can quickly adapt to a new domain given little labeled data, which makes it more robust and scalable.
+In particular, a domain-aware sentence-level shared-private framework can be used for extracting domain knowledge for intent detection while a task-aware token-level shared-private framework is used to achieve a fine-grained knowledge transfer for slot filling.
+Unlike existing methods, which use the same parameters for multi-task learning, our model can achieve a fine-grained combination of domain knowledge transfer.
+Experiments on two publicly available datasets with five domains show the effectiveness of the proposed models and we achieve the state-of-the-art performance.
+In addition, our model can quickly adapt to a new domain given little labeled data, which makes it more robust and scalable in the real-world scenario.
+Finally, our work is the first attempt to explore syntax information and empirically demonstrate the effectiveness of syntax information in multi-domain SLU tasks.